In 2021-22, I am

 women's cause field [espace de la cause des femmes], which offers new theoretical insights on the architecture of collective protest in an era of social movement institutionalization.

-innovative take on “responsible capitalism” by placing the lens on its managers, their work activities, and their professional environments in the United States, France, and Spain.
+new take on “responsible capitalism” by placing the lens on its managers, their work activities, and their professional environments in the United States, France, and Spain.

 Recent publications: